featherbear/UNSW-COMP2511/README.md

 { "command": "list", "venue": "Zoo" }
 ```

-Of these commands, `request`, `change`, `cancel`, and `list` will produce output.
+Of these commands, `request`, `change`, and `list` will produce output.
+The other commands do not.
 Inputting the above should yield the following (ordering of fields and indentation may differ):

 ```JSON
 { "status": "success", "venue": "Zoo", "rooms": ["Penguin", "Hippo"] }